 Time Allowed: 2 Hours

-Answer TWO of the five questions.
-Each question counts for 50%.
+Answer TWO of the FIVE questions (50 marks each).
 All questions have parts and the maximum marks for each part are indicated in bold in square brackets at the end of the part.
 You may NOT answer parts from more than two questions.

 Read carefully the instructions on the answer book provided and make sure that the particulars required are entered on each answer book.
 If you answer more questions than are required and do not indicate which answers should be ignored, we will mark the requisite number of answers in the order in which they appear in the answer book(s): answers beyond that number will not be considered.